rsquaredata/evolve/README.md

 **EVOLVE** is a structured object detection study focused on visually challenging real-world environments, using live metal concert imagery as a representative challenging domain.

-These environments combine:
+Live metal concert imagery is used as a representative domain combining multiple simultaneous visual challenges:

-- Low and uneven illumination
+- Low and highly uneven illumination
-- Rapid and colored lighting shifts
+- Rapid chromatic shifts (red / blue dominant lighting)
 - Motion blur
-- Dense crowds
+- High crowd density
-- Frequent occlusions
+- Severe occlusion
-- Handheld instability
+- Camera instability

-Such conditions introduce significant variability in visual scene properties.
+These conditions generate strong variability in scene-level visual properties.

 Beyond measuring detection performance under these conditions, EVOLVE investigates the following question:

-> How does object detection performance vary across visually challenging environments, and can this variability be explained by measurable scene properties?
+> To what extent can variations in object detection performance be explained by measurable scene-level properties?

-The project studies the statistical relationship between scene-level descriptors (visual and structural) and detection performance metrics.
+The project aims to quantify the relationship between environmental descriptors (e.g., luminance, blur, density) and detection metrics.

 ---

 ## Research Orientation

-EVOLVE combines;
+EVOLVE EVOLVE integrates:

+- Structured dataset construction
-- Dataset construction and annotation calibration
+- Annotation calibration and agreement analysis
 - Controlled luminance stratification
-- Structured quality control
-- Quantitative analysis of performance variability
+- Quantitative performance modeling

-A central objective is to determine whether measurable scene properties (e.g., luminance distribution, blur, spatial density) account for systematic differences in detection outcomes.

-The emphasis is placed on experimental control, measurement rigor, and reproducible analysis.
+The emphasis is placed on:

+- Experimental control
+- Statistical rigor
+- Measurement transparency
+- Reproducibility

+Annotation is treated as a measurable experimental component rather than a preprocessing formality.

 ---

 ## Dataset Construction

-The dataset is built through a structured multi-stage pipeline:
+The dataset is built through a multi-stage controlled pipeline:

 ```
 Raw video collection